-Provisions for contingencies and charges are assessed so as to reflect the best estimate of the risks.
+Provisions are assessed so as to reflect the best estimate of the risks.

 Derivatives

 The Company manages certain financial risks via the use of derivative hedging instruments.
 The Company primarily uses caps and swaps to manage interest rate risk relating to its financial position.
 The nominal amounts of the financial derivatives are not recognized, in accordance with French accounting principles.